uxsolutions/bootstrap-datepicker/docs/options.rst

    * ``enabled``: same as the Boolean value above
    * ``classes``: same as the String value above
    * ``tooltip``: a tooltip to apply to this date, via the ``title`` HTML attribute
+   * ``displayDate``: the value to display in the day cell, rather than the just the day of month

 beforeShowMonth